ClayAmore/ER-Save-Duplicator/README.md

 # WARNING
 This will duplicate your save for every account that has an Elden Ring save.
 This means that if you have a family member/significant other that plays on their own account then this will also duplicate their save file.
-It won't overwrite, just duplicate.
+It will however a backup of that save file before overwriting.
+The backup will be name `Sl0000.<The extenison you picked>.backup`.

 # Elden Ring Save Duplicator
 A tool to duplicate your save file with a different extension.